dmitrypol/dmitrypol.github.io/_posts/2017-05-29-redis-shard.md

 {"db":0,"key":"1556211668","ttl":-1,"type":"string","value":"5","size":1}
 {% endhighlight %}

-### Reballancing data after adding / removing nodes
+### Rebalancing data after adding / removing nodes

 What if later we need to add more Redis servers (going from 4 to 6)?
 We can change our code to `% 6` but we also need to move some of the records from the current 4 Redis servers to the new ones?
 Full confession - I have not implemented this in real production system, these are just general thoughts.